10 Ways to See the Northern Lights in Manitoba

 Flin Flon

-Book a stay at Baker’s Narrows Lodge, located outside Flin Flon where the northern lights will be highly visible.
-Book an ice fishing package for a multi-night stay and hook a catch while taking advantage of the north’s wide open skies.
+Book a stay at Baker’s Narrows Lodge, located outside Flin Flon where the northern lights are often highly visible.
+Book an ice fishing package for a multi-night stay and hook a mammoth catch while taking advantage of the north’s wide open skies.

 From within an hour of the city